-To book SK Shlomo please contact a JLA agent.
+To book SK Shlomo please contact your JLA Agent.

 Leading beatboxer Shlomo has worked with artists including Damon Albarn, Jarvis Cocker, Lilly Allen, and Ed Sheeran.
 Performing at events and festivals all over the world, he has stunned audiences with his vocal gymnastics.
 Live, he performs solo or with his eight-piece vocal group The Vocal Orchestra.
 He can also run interactive workshop events.
 A TEDx speaker Shlomo also examines the creative process and how technology is changing the world.